verrazzano/docs/content/en/docs/observability/monitoring/configure/thanos.md

 ### Step 2: Create a secret

-Create the secret for object storage configuration.
+Create the secret for object storage configuration using the `storage.yaml` file you created in Step 1.

-The following example uses the file name `storage.yaml`.
 The Thanos Store Gateway requires the key in the secret to be `objstore.yml`.

 {{< clipboard >}}
 <div class="highlight">